Why is ventilation so important?

 With ventilation, there is always associated heat loss.
 Through open windows, heat loss occurs tens of times faster than with the Air-Box system®.

 The Air-Box system® ensures air exchange in accordance with the standard LBN 231-15 “Heating and ventilation of residential and public buildings”.
 The system is really useful as its fast to fit without any need to cut the window profile.

 The Air-Box system® includes

 Fresh air reduces the occurrence of allergic reactions and other diseases.
-From a medical point of view, the Air-Box system® ideal for young children, the elderly, people with allergies and asthma.
+From a medical point of view, the Air-Box system® is ideal for young children, the elderly and people with allergies and asthma.

 The system also reduces heat loss and makes a significant contribution to saving money on your heating bills.